rosscg/microsnes/README.md

     ##### Mac OSX:
     1. Open `osxAddPermissions.app` (right-click and select open if it gives the 'unidentified developer' error).
-    2. Open `CopyRoms.command` and enter the password `microsnes` when prompted.
+    2. Open `CopyRoms.command` and enter the password `microsnes` when prompted (you will be prompted twice).

     ##### Windows:
     1. Unzip the `cygwin64` folder into the same directory.
-    2. Open `CopyRomsWindows.bat` and enter the password `microsnes` when prompted.
+    2. Open `CopyRomsWindows.bat` and enter the password `microsnes` when prompted (you will be prompted twice).

     ##### Linux:
     1. Open a terminal window and navigate to this folder.
-    2. Run the command: `rsync -r --exclude=.DS_Store --exclude=__MACOSX ./RetroPie/ gamer@192.168.4.1:RetroPie/` and enter the password `microsnes`.
+    2. Run the command: `rsync -rPz --exclude=.DS_Store --exclude=__MACOSX ./RetroPie/ gamer@192.168.4.1:RetroPie2/` and enter the password `microsnes`.
+    3. Run the command: `ssh gamer@192.168.4.1 'mv RetroPie2 RetroPie'` and enter the password `microsnes`.

     ##### SFTP client:
     1. Use an SFTP client (e.g. [Cyberduck](https://cyberduck.io)) with the address: `sftp://192.168.4.1`
           * Username: `gamer`
           * Password: `microsnes`
+    2. Copy the `RetroPie` folder into the `/home/gamer/` directory on the remote machine.

 #### Enabling Bluetooth